Success Stories of Veterans - May 2014

 - A job ready Veteran was provided daily job listings, mock interviews and resume assistance.
 Veteran secured an interview and accepted a position in accounting at the Healthcare Offices on a Native American Reservation in Northern Wisconsin.
 Veterans starting salary is $22.10 per hour.

-- A Veteran who began working with OVS in June of 2010 is now employed as a District Manager for three locations with Anytime Fitness in the Minneapolis/St. Paul area.
+- A Veteran who began working with OVES in June of 2010 is now employed as a District Manager for three locations with Anytime Fitness in the Minneapolis/St. Paul area.
 He has a salary plus commission structure that nets him $70 - $90,000 per year.

 - A recently discharged Veteran was struggling financially after his discharge in late April.
 He was released honorably with a

 60% service connected disability rating and eligible for the Veteran Employment Grant (VEG).
 Due to his disability, he is under strict physical limitations.
 He possessed skills from his military experience that would allow him to work as an engineer in design using CAD programs.
 He had applied for several jobs including a design engineer.
 The company was considering Brian after the interview, but was concerned about his limited physical abilities.
-OVS Staff contacted the employer and processed
+OVES Staff contacted the employer and processed

 our second VEG along with a WOTC (delayed) application.
 He was hired on May 20th and will start at $15.00 per hour.
 This will increase to over $18.00 per hour after 3 months.